kangasta/jenkins-examples/docker-on-wsl/README.md

 Run `wsl --status` again.
 The output should display 2 as default version, recent last update date, and kernel version.

-If you already have recent version of Ubuntu installed, ensure that it uses WSL 2 by running `wsl --list --verbose` and if necessary ``.
-In this case skip next section.
+If you already have recent version of Ubuntu installed, ensure that it uses WSL 2 by running `wsl --list --verbose`.
+If necessary, use `wsl --set-version` to update your instance to use WSL 2.
+Skip next section.

 ```pwsh
 wsl --list --verbose